Contact InfoPure Mathematics

-This program requires a minimum of six term graduate course credits (with unit weights equal to .50) with an average of at least 70%.
-At least four courses must be Pure Mathematics (PMATH) courses.
-At least two of the courses must be PMATH graduate courses numbered in the 800's and 900's.
-At most two courses can be graduate courses that are jointly held with undergraduate courses.
-In order for a reading course to count as one of the six required courses, approval must be obtained from the departmental Graduate Committee.
-A reading course consisting of work done by a student in the immediate preparation for writing the research paper would not normally be counted as one of the 6 required courses.
+The Master’s Research Paper option requires a minimum of 6 graduate course credits with an average of at least 70% (with unit weights equal to 0.50).
+At least 4 courses must be PMATH courses.
+At least 2 of the courses must be PMATH graduate courses numbered in the 800's and 900's; it is strongly recommended that at least 3 courses be such.
+At most 2 courses can be PMATH courses numbered in the 600s.
+In order for a reading course to count as 1 of the 6 required courses, approval must be obtained from the Departmental Graduate Committee.
+A reading course consisting of work done by a student in the immediate preparation for writing the research paper would not normally be counted as 1 of the 6 required courses.
 The selection of courses normally requires the approval of the student's graduate advisor.

 Credit is given when the research paper is completed to the satisfaction of the supervisor and one other reader, normally a faculty member at Waterloo, including adjunct or emeritus, or postdoctoral fellows.
 Exceptions require approval by the Graduate Officer.
 The research paper will normally be completed in the Spring term (May-August) for students who entered the program in the previous Fall term.
 A typical research paper is roughly 25-30 typed pages.
 One cerlox bound copy is to be kept in the Pure Math Department.